jaivikpatel2001/CMS/FEATURES.md

 - **Detailed Records**: See attendance for each subject
 - **Date Tracking**: View attendance by date
 - **Status Information**: See if you were present, absent, or late
+- **Class Time**: View class start and end times
+- **Room Information**: See which room the class was in
+- **Faculty Information**: Know which faculty marked attendance

 **How to use**:
 1. Find "Attendance" section on your dashboard
 2. View your overall attendance percentage
 3. Check detailed records for each subject
 4. Monitor your attendance trends
+5. Review class details and faculty information

 ### 📢 Complaint System
 **What it does**: Allows you to report issues and concerns

 **Features**:
 - **Complaint Types**: Academics, Infrastructure, Other
-- **Word Limit**: Maximum 150 words with live counter
+- **Character Limit**: Maximum 500 characters with live counter
 - **Status Tracking**: See if your complaint is being addressed
 - **Priority Levels**: System automatically assigns priority
+- **Department Assignment**: Complaints are assigned to relevant departments

 **How to use**:
 1. Scroll to "Submit a New Complaint" section
 2. Select complaint type from dropdown
-3. Write your complaint (watch the word counter)
+3. Write your complaint (watch the character counter)
 4. Click "Submit Complaint"
 5. Check back for updates